robvet/dapr-workshop/Assignment03/step-by-step.md

    public async Task<ActionResult> CollectFine([FromBody] System.Text.Json.JsonDocument cloudevent)
    ```

-   > The JsonDocument parameter enables you to extract the raw JSON in the request.
+   > The JsonDocument parameter enables you to extract the raw JSON from the request body.

 1. Add the following code inside the `CollectFine` method to extract the `SpeedingViolation` data from the cloud event: